amesval/nd0821-c3-starter-code/README.md

 python -m ml.train_model
 ```

+The metrics of the train model are saved in *src/model/metrics_report_model.txt*.

 When a training is execute, it is possible to obtained the metrics for a particular feature once the model is trained.
 By default the *workclass* feature is selected.
 You can change the feature by using the *feature_to_slice* argument:
 ```
 python -m ml.train_model --feature_to_slice <FEATURE_NAME>